Affiliate links on Android Authority may earn us a commission. Learn more.

 You can prevent future payment holds by building a positive seller history.
 Avoid refunds, disputes, and chargebacks, work with your customers to clear any issues, and set up a customer service message to prevent conflicts and claims.
 For example, if there’s going to be a delivery delay because of inclement weather, let your customers know.
 In short, practice good customer service habits and ensure nothing odd or unexpected happens with your account.

 How to get help with PayPal holds?

 Aside from the methods listed above, there isn’t much else you can do to get help with PayPal payment holds other than to call customer service.
 Go to the PayPal Contact Us page and scroll to the bottom.
 You’ll see some options to contact PayPal.
-Click on Message us or Call us and follow the instructions to get in touch with the company’s customer support team.
+Click on Message us or Call us and follow the instructions to contact the company’s customer support team.